darioperez/critical-hit-portfolio-2021-refresh/content/projects/the-mls.md

 ### The MLS Summit

-We created a website for The MLS Summit™ a once a year power-packed conference that The MLS™ runs every year and covers the latest in real estate trends and disruptors.
+I created a website for The MLS Summit™ a once a year power-packed conference that The MLS™ runs every year and covers the latest in real estate trends and disruptors.

 <img class="mb-6" src="/projects-assets/the-mls/The MLS Summit - Site.png" />